 ID Block Description 8 Phase sequence 47 Phase sequence alarm: set the values according to the motor features.
 Use this configuration when the motor reverse rotation is not allowed.
-9 Digital input Emergency start input: Alarm # enable: enabled Input type: toggle Type of input: active when closed On delay Al. #: 0 s 10 Logic function The emergency start is inhibited only if Phase sequence or Locked rotor at start- up alarms are tripped: for example use this configuration when the motor reverse rotation is not allowed during both normal and special condition.
-The logic function appears as follows: 11 Relay output Output relay for motor start/stop O# working mode: NO
+9 Digital input Emergency start input: Alarm # enable: enabled Input type: toggle Type of input: active when closed On delay Al. #: 0 s 10 Logic function The emergency start is inhibited only if Phase sequence alarms is tripped: for example use this configuration when the motor reverse rotation is not allowed during both normal and special condition.
+The logic function appears as follows: $ \begin{array}{c} $ 11 Relay output Output relay for motor start/stop O# working mode: NO